bphenriques/explorer-hugo-theme/README.md

   # You can also specify this parameter per page in front matter.
   ToC = true

-  # (Optional, default none) Set the path to a logo for the book.
-If the logo is
-  # /static/logo.png then the path would be 'logo.png'
+  # (Optional, default none) Set the path to a logo.
+If the logo is /static/logo.png then the path would be 'logo.png'
   Logo = 'logo.png'

-  # (Optional, default Jan 2, 2006) Configure the date format used to render dates.
+  # (Optional, default January 2, 2006) Configure the date format used to render dates.
-  DateFormat = 'Jan 2, 2006'
+  DateFormat = 'January 2, 2006'

   # (Optional, default true) Enables search function with flexsearch,
   # Index is built on fly, therefore it might slowdown your website.